 - Ideal for social networking, community, and membership sites

-You’ll need a hosted ecommerce platform like Shopify if you want to start selling goods or services online.
+You’ll need a hosted eCommerce platform like Shopify if you want to start selling goods or services online.

 Shopify allows you to create and run an entire store.
-Choose from over 70 ecommerce themes before using Shopify’s drag-and-drop website builder to create posts and sites.
+Choose from over 70 eCommerce themes before using Shopify’s drag-and-drop website builder to create posts and sites.

 Built-in blogging, consumer feedback, ready-to-go payment options for your customers, abandoned cart recovery, and insights on your web traffic and goods are all included in Shopify’s most basic package, which costs $29 a month.
 For startups and bootstrapped businesses, hiring a shopify development company is the best e-commerce development solution.

-- Advanced ecommerce features including customer reviews and abandoned cart recovery
+- Advanced eCommerce features including customer reviews and abandoned cart recovery

 - Ideal for first-time shop owners and businesses

-PrestaShop is a popular ecommerce platform for running a profitable online store, but it differs from Shopify in two main ways: it is self-hosted and open-source.
+PrestaShop is a popular eCommerce platform for running a profitable online store, but it differs from Shopify in two main ways: it is self-hosted and open-source.
 That means you can change the core software’s code and use it for free.
 That means you’ll have to find your own hosting company.

 PrestaShop is even more feature-rich than Shopify.
-So, while the dashboard can seem complicated and the setup process is more difficult than with Shopify, you’ll be able to build a more customised site right away.
+So, while the dashboard can seem complicated and the setup process is more difficult than with Shopify, you’ll be able to build a more customized site right away.

-In the official add-ons marketplace, you can choose from over 3,800 modules and 2,400 themes to customise the functionality and appearance of your site.
+In the official add-ons marketplace, you can choose from over 3,800 modules and 2,400 themes to customize the functionality and appearance of your site.
 Prestashop appeals to large online retailers with a large product catalog because it offers so many customization choices.

 - Feature-rich and highly extensible

-- Ideal for large ecommerce businesses
+- Ideal for large eCommerce businesses

-Magento is the ecommerce equivalent of Drupal: it’s a strong, stable platform with a steep learning curve.
+Magento is the eCommerce equivalent of Drupal: it’s a strong, stable platform with a steep learning curve.
 If you know how to code, you can make your store look like you like.